Innovative Global Program

 “Biomechanics of Human Movement.”

-List of Physical Education and Health Courses:
+List of Physical Education and Health Subjects:

 • Biomechanics of human movement